dewi-alliance/hotspot-manufacturers/Pisces-Indoor-Full-Hotspot.md

  At present, our product provides the ATECC608A chip in the model design, which is used to encrypt critical user key information and other dangerous data to further improve product security.

-## personal I.D

-Private delivery of DeWi
+## Proof of Identity
+To be submitted privately to DeWi.
+We have finished KYC by first time application for our outdoor Hotspot.

-## Budget and Capital
+## Budget & Capital

- We plan to produce 5000 in the first batch, but if the pre-order demand is large enough, we can expand the scale.

- At the same time, **Green Palm Technology Co., Ltd.**, as a company that has been manufacturing IoT products for more than ten years, has sufficient cash flow to ensure the normal operation of the supply chain
+We aim to produce 2000pcs Indoor hotspots as our first batch, then steadily provide 30000 units each month.

 ## Risks and Challenges